bitovi/academy/src/technology-consulting/2-specific-goals.md

-@page learn-technology-consulting/goals Goals
+@page learn-technology-consulting/goals Specific Goals
-@parent learn-technology-consulting 5
+@parent learn-technology-consulting 2

 @description Learn how to establish clear goals that are well understood by your team.